 This album, originally recorded in 2010, has several of my favorite tracks on it, including "Crossing the Line," "Midnight Town" and "The Devil Ain't Got No Music," which was inspired by a line that Mavis Staples uttered on "The Colbert Report" when asked how she felt about singing the devil's music.
 (Subsequently, in the past year, the blues singer Lurrie Bell has recorded a tune using the same title, but I got there first!).
 At any rate, after listening to this record recently, I thought it could be better - not only the mix, but the vocals as well.
 So I've given it a fresh coat of paint.
 The sound is brighter now, it pops more and the singing is (hopefully) a little more on the money.

-This album, my 88th, is about movement from not just one place to another, but mental movement - how a mind can flit from one idea to the next like a moth in a lightbulb factory.
+This album is about movement from not just one place to another, but mental movement - how a mind can flit from one idea to the next like a moth in a lightbulb factory.
 It is also about the times we live in, in which people lack focus and depth of attention, finding it difficult to be consistent with choices and behaviors.
 Because, you know, there is always something else.
 You may be talking with someone and suddenly that person's eyes glaze over because a text has just come in and what you are saying is suddenly not as significant as the possibilities that have popped up on that device.
 A small thing, perhaps.
 But it says a lot about who we are, what we do and how far we have or have not come.
 You see, nowadays there are all forms of escape - some, I believe, quite insidious - but where have they taken us to?

-We went to Niagara Falls recently and stayed with some friends who live in upper New York State, which is actually very rural, all fields and farms for as far as you can see.
+We went to Niagara Falls a few summers ago and stayed with some friends who live in upper New York State, which is actually very rural, all fields and farms for as far as you can see.
 These friends live in a small college town called Seneca Falls, which is the very place that was fictionalized as Bedford Falls in the movie "It's a Wonderful Life."
 Only now the town is pretty depressed - lots of these small towns were once factory towns, and now all the factories are gone.
 So you see a lot of people who look tired and careworn and blown apart.
 It was a sad place, and I couldn't help but feel that sadness.
 So when we came back I started writing songs that reflected that, songs about the displaced and the dispossessed.
 Songs about the separateness we all can feel.

 There comes a time when a certain relationship reaches an end, but one of the parties seems to be unaware that this has happened.
 Or maybe that person lives in a state of denial.
 Or is oblivious.
 Or just wants to pretend that what's has gone on for the last decade or two or three is hunky dory, even though no effort or energy whatsoever has been put into keeping the relationship alive.
 It's just this thing, this entity - but it is not true; it does not breathe, it does not move, it is not about anything at all.
 And what do you say to this person?
 How do you tell him or her that you are at the end of the road?